 Wanapum tribal fisheries occur on the mainstem Columbia River in McNary Pool between Priest Rapids Dam and Vernita Bridge; harvest may also be permitted in the area immediately upstream of PRD.
 Salmon are used for ceremonial and subsistence purposes only.
 Permits are issued annually by WDFW which regulate the times for, and manner of, taking the salmon.
-A total of 19 adult spring Chinook was originally permitted to the Wanapum Tribe which was increased to 50 fish following the run size update.
-The Wanapum tribe harvested nine total (including three unclipped) spring Chinook in 2022.
-This harvest represents a 0.03% ESA impact to upper Columbia River spring Chinook compared to the 0.20% allocated.
+A total of 37 adult spring Chinook were originally permitted to the Wanapum Tribe and this allocation was not modified during the remainder of the spring management period.
+The Wanapum tribe harvested 20 total spring Chinook in 2023.
+This harvest represents a 0.080% ESA impact to upper Columbia River spring Chinook compared to the 0.168% allocated.